Waziup/wazicloud-js/README.md

 ## Getting Started

-Here is an example code to retrieve all the sensors for Waziup:
+Here is an example code to retrieve all sensors from Waziup:

 ```javascript
 import * as WaziupApi from 'waziup-js';